 Key Performance Indicators

-This section gives details on six KPIs for the past 30 days in the area compared to the previous 30 days.
-This section is a great at-a-glance view of market trends for the area your dashboard covers, and a good way to spot seasonal (and pandemic-related) changes in guests' booking behavior.
+This section details eight KPIs for the past seven, 30 days, or the last 365 days in the area compared to the previous period of the same length.
+This section is a great at-a-glance view of market trends for the area your dashboard covers and a good way to spot seasonal (and pandemic-related) changes in guests' booking behavior.

-Average Occupancy percentage for the area is also shown for the past 30 days compared to the 30 days prior to that.
-Listings in this area have seen, on average, 50% occupancy for the past 30 days which is up 8% from the previous period.
+Average Occupancy - percentage for the area is also shown for the past 30 days compared to the 30 days prior to that.
+Listings in this area have seen, on average, 47% occupancy for the past 30 days, which is up by 10% from the previous period.

-Number of Active Listings shows the average number of active listings for the past 30 days also compared to the previous 30 day period, but this area has not seen a change in the number of listings in the market from one period to the next.
+Number of Active Listings shows the average number of active listings for the past 30 days also compared to the previous 30-day period.
+There are currently 4680 active listings in this area, which is 314 more than the previous period.

 Median Length of Stay, not the average, shown for bookings made in the past 30 days compared to the previous period.
 We show the median here to account for the long-term stays booked in the periods shown.